arjumandfatima/ScalableConversionOfStackExchangeNetwork-basedQuestionAnsweringSitesData-DumpToSQLServerDatabase/README.md

 For any information, interested researchers can contact us by sending an email to any of the investigators listed above.
 The detailed step-by-step procedure is given below.

 ## How to cite the paper and the package
-Fatima A, Maqbool O. Scalable conversion of Stack Exchange network-based question answering sites’ data dump to SQL Server database – A case of Stack Overflow data dump.
-Array.
-2026.
-[Article in press], 100793, ISSN 2590-0056, https://doi.org/10.1016/j.array.2026.100793. (https://www.sciencedirect.com/science/article/pii/S2590005626001165) <br>
+Fatima, Arjumand, and Onaiza Maqbool.
+"Scalable Conversion of Stack Exchange Network-based Question Answering Sites’ Data Dump to SQL Server Database–A Case of Stack Overflow Data Dump."
+Array (2026): 100793. <br>
 Fatima, Arjumand; Maqbool, Onaiza (2026).
 Replication Package for Scalable Conversion of Stack Exchange Network-based Question Answering Sites’ Data Dump to SQL Server Database – A Case of Stack Overflow Data Dump. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.31361758.v1 <br>
 ## Pre-requisites
 ### 1. Downloading the data dump